-Steamboat Paintings, Page 1
+Steamboat Paintings, various artists page 1

 Detail of the lower left hand corner of an 1870s Robert E. Sticker painting.
 A wonderful depiction of the towboat ALICE BROWN that is well worth sharing with the folks who tune in to our channel for nostalgic steamboat imagery.
 Also attached Bob's high angle point of view of the SPREAD EAGLE at Laclede's landing.
 Obituary for Bob Sticker from 2011 follows.